Decolonisation of Asia: Burma

 Burma was almost completely occupied by the Imperial Japanese Army during the Second World War.
 Many Burmese fought alongside Japan in the initial stages of the war, though the Burmese Army and most Burmese switched sides in 1945.

 A transitional government sponsored by the British government was formed in the years following the Second World War, ultimately leading to Burma's independence in January 1948.

 Cambodia

-See Cambodia's path to independence.

 Following the capitulation of France and the formation of the Vichy regime, France's Indochinese possessions were given to Japan.
 While there was some argument that Indochina should not be returned to France, particularly from the United States, Cambodia nevertheless remained under French rule after the end of hostilities.

 France had placed Norodom Sihanouk on the throne in 1941 and was hoping for a puppet monarch.
 They were mistaken.
 However, the King led the way to Cambodian independence in 1953, taking advantage of the background of the First Indochina War being fought in Vietnam.